joris1724/vzome-sharing/_posts/2025-02-04-Grand-Hexacosichoron-11-29-21.md

 ---
 title: Grand Hexacosichoron
-description: The icosahedral projection of an assembly of 600 regular tetrahedra in 4-dimensional space, arranged so that each edge is shared by 5 tetrahedra, with the great icosahedron as vertex figure (David Richter).
-This model alse represents the projections of three other regular star polychora that share its edge arrangement (Paulo Freire).
+description: The icosahedral projection of an assembly of 600 regular tetrahedra in 4-dimensional space, arranged so that each edge is shared by 5 tetrahedra, with the great icosahedron as vertex figure.
 image: https://joris1724.github.io/vzome-sharing/2025/02/04/11-29-21-Grand-Hexacosichoron/Grand-Hexacosichoron.png
 published: true
 layout: vzome